 How To Clean Plant Leaves With Olive Oil

-Steps To Follow:
+Steps To Follow -

-- Wipe the leaves of your plant with this cloth.
+- Wipe the leaves using this cloth.

 - Place the plant near a window or airy place to help it dry quickly.